ski-matic/TrendingMovies/README.md

 - Add a picasso "Placeholder" for the image when it's loading
 - Show a "no network" screen if there's no network connection
 - Add a search icon and SearchView to the actionbar
+- Handling searchView actions
+- Add retrofit query to the search API and add classes for the results
+- When the user submits a search query, display the results in the main view
+- When a search is completed the keyboard should automatically hide itself
+- When a search is "closed", get the list of "Trending" items again to be displayed

 ## Things to do next
+- think about how I would handle paging and infinite scrolling
 - remove fab
 - When tapping an item go to detail view?
   - Or do they want an overlay specifically?